 This is beyond the pale, ladies and gentlemen.

-Obviously compassion for fellow creatures is a noble trait, something we'd be remiss to not want more of in a civilized society.
-That said, I am profoundly contemptuous of anyone mired in blame-the-victim mentality, especially those delusional sorts who'd suggest that a woman can "choose" to free herself from a rapist who's three times her body weight; or run away from a man who has repeatedly beaten her and threatened to hunt her down and kill her--or her children--if she ever left him; or find the courage and financial wherewithal to free herself from a controlling, emotionally crippling relationship that has, over a period of time, involved the gradual erosion of her soul, of her self, to the point that she doesn't believe she is worth anything any more--that she is ugly, or fat, or stupid, or just a menopausal bitch that no-one else would want anyway.
+Moreover, I am disgusted by the volume of critics, public and private, who buy into the blame-the-victim mentality, especially those delusional sorts who'd suggest that a woman can "choose" to free herself from a rapist who's three times her body weight; or run away from a man who has repeatedly beaten her and threatened to hunt her down and kill her--or her children--if she ever left him; or find the courage and financial wherewithal to free herself from a controlling, emotionally crippling relationship that has, over a period of time, involved the gradual erosion of her soul, of her self, to the point that she doesn't believe she is worth anything any more--that she is ugly, or fat, or stupid, or just a menopausal bitch that no-one else would want anyway.

-These people, these beyond-the-pale people who may indeed be well-intentioned (if misguided) animal lovers, need to open their eyes:
+These people, these beyond-the-pale people, need to open their eyes:

 MURDER.
 Every day four women die in this country as a result of domestic violence, the euphemism for murders and assaults by husbands and boyfriends.
 That's approximately 1,400 women a year, according to the FBI.
 The number of women who have been murdered by their intimate partners is greater than the number of soldiers killed in the Vietnam War.